F5Networks/f5-azure-arm-templates/supported/failover/same-net/via-lb/3nic/existing-stack/byol/README.md

 ## Prerequisites

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- If you are deploying the BYOL template, you must have a valid BIG-IP license token.
+- Since you are deploying the BYOL template, you must have a valid BIG-IP license token.

 ## Important configuration notes